Dwr-y-Felin Comprehensive School

 Dwr-y-Felin Comprehensive School (Welsh: Ysgol Gyfun Dŵr-y-Felin) is a comprehensive school in the Cwrt Herbert community of the town of Neath in South Wales, Wales.
 The school badge shows a watermill and mill stream in reference to the school name, in English 'water of the mill' or 'mill stream'.
-The badge also uses the acronym DCS to represent Dwr-y-Felin Comprehensive School.
+The badge also uses the acronym DCS or DYF to represent Dwr-y-Felin Comprehensive School.